momochi000/typewar/README.md

 Move the fsm for attack/defense etc mode onto the player.
 Probably it's own component.
 Figure out how to get the battle manager to communicate with this component so it does the right thing.
+#### Extract status view into a component that can be added to an entity
+#### Write a library for battle icons
+I'll fill them in as I need them but it'll be good to have the framework in place
+#### Create tracker project for this and convert readme to slurper format
+#### BUG: Skill with comma as text fragment is broken
+Occaisionally a skill gets a single comma for its text fragment text.
+In this case it accepts the first input then breaks.
+#### REFACTOR: rewrite the way battle manager stores and references battle entities
+#### On crafty.pause, pause AI and stuff
+Pausing crafty fires a Paused event that we can listen to to do the things.
 #### REFACTOR: redo the way character sheets are built and come in from server
 They should be assembled from model joins that live over on the rails app then passed down to the game engine in json format from a GET request